Supergod99/Tierify/README.md

 ### This Fork comes with these changes: ###

-**1. Adds in over a hundred reforges, each with a downside, and a custom name for each modifier + tier combination.
+**1. Adds in over a hundred reforges, each with a downside, and a custom name for each modifier + tier combination**

-2. Adds 3 more tiers for a total of 6 reforge tiers, which gates each tier to a specific reforge item.
+**2. Adds 3 more tiers for a total of 6 reforge tiers, which gates each tier to a specific reforge item**

-3. Allows custom modifier names to have spaces or formatting codes in lang
+**3. Allows custom modifier names to have spaces or formatting codes in lang**

-4. Adds a "perfect roll" mechanic with a 1% chance, in which a modifier will roll with no downside.
-It will add "perfect" label below the item and have a unique border
+**4. Adds a "perfect roll" mechanic with a 1% chance, in which a modifier will roll with no downside.
+It will add "perfect" label below the item and have a unique border**

-5. Adds new, animated gradients to all modifiers, each color representing a different tier
+**5. Adds new, animated gradients to all modifiers, each color representing a different tier**

-6. Adds a "Cleansing Stone" that can remove any reforge
+**6. Adds a "Cleansing Stone" that can remove any reforge**

-7. Changed textures of Pyrite, Limestone, Galena to not infringe on ElocinDev's amazing work.**
+**7. Changed textures of Pyrite, Limestone, Galena to not infringe on ElocinDev's amazing work.**

 The current config has each tier by itself, meaning you will only roll that specific tier.
 For example, limestone will only ever roll common.